 Discussion Discussion 1.
-Draw your students' attention to the charts given on page 72 and ask the Ss to say ten important names, dates and places in their parents'/grandparents' past and present.
+Draw your students' attention to the charts given on page 71 and ask the Ss to say ten important names, dates and places in their parents'/grandparents' past and present.
 Then encourage your students to make a chart with their future career and life looking through the Remember box.
 There are Family Quotes/Sayings in the Remember Box on this page and get them to share their opinions looking through them: • Families are like branches on a tree.
 We grow in different directions yet our roots remain as one. • Our Family is "a circle of strength" Founded on Faith, Joined Listening/ in Love, Kept by God, Together forever!
 Speaking • Family is not an important thing, it is everything!
 Discussion 2.
 Tell the Ss to listen to the dialogue and act the dialogue out.
 Tell the Ss to give the main idea on it and make up a dialogue talking about the elderly people in their own families and saying how they take care of them.
 Students take part in questioning actively and express their ideas creatively.
 They share their ideas on Homes for Elderly people in Azerbaijan and in different countries.
 At the same time they talk about the importance of the government care and the importance of homes for the elderly.
 Ask your students to make up a presentation looking through DYK box and say how they take care of the elderly.
 Get the Ss to read and give a title to the text.
 Ask them to think of the life of elderly people in Azerbaijan and share their ideas with their classmates.
-Then ask them to read some opinions on "The world needs the life experience of the elderly"and compare their opinions with Reading their classmates' grouping them in the table.
+Then ask them to read some opinions on "The world needs the Reading life experience of the elderly" and compare their opinions with their classmates' grouping them in the table.
 Students think and create a plan about similarities and differences about the life of the elderly in Azerbaijan and in different countries.
 They do different tasks in this section.

-Discussion Writing Ss are given different tasks on tag/disjunctive questions/subordinate clauses with prepositions and connectors.
-So they have to work on various tasks.
-Summary Having practised a number of various tasks/exercises and answering the following questions Ss practise all four language skills and come to conclusion and express their ideas.
+Discussion Writing Ss should try writing a letter looking through the letter given on page 78.
+Ss also design solutions on 'How to support the Elderly?"
+Ss are given some tasks on tag questions subordinate clauses connectors.
+So they have to work on the tasks Summary Having practised a number of various tasks/exercises and answering the following questions Ss practise all four language skills and come to conclusion and express their ideas.
 They talk about the following: How elderly people live; If it is private matter or public matter to help elderly people; How students take care of the elderly people in their family or in society; How the government helps and supports the elderly, the retired; etc. Discussing some questions, and facts, giving the equivalents of some quotes and proverbs Ss come to conclusion: • We should love our parents/grandparents, because we are so busy growing up and forget they are also growing old. • Old age is just the record of one's whole life. • A family with an old person has a living treasure of gold., etc.